iShape-Rust/iOverlay/README.md

 # iOverlay
 ![Balloons](Readme/balloons.svg)

 The iOverlay is a fast poly-bool library supporting main operations like union, intersection, difference, and xor, governed by either the even-odd or non-zero rule.
-This algorithm is based on Vatti clipping ideas but is an original implementation.

 ## [Documentation](https://ishape-rust.github.io/iShape-js/overlay/stars_demo.html)